“You’re sending me to Fuck Camp?” accused Kathy Wainwright.

 “Do you know what it’s like?
 They ban everything – so there’s nothing to do but have sex.
-Mobile phones are banned, no internet or TV, no activities like swimming or hiking.
+Mobile phones are banned, the internet and TV are banned, nothing like swimming or hiking to do.
 They ban checkers, for God’s sake!
 There’s nothing there except beds!”

 “There was more to it than that, dear.”
 Once again, that deliberate, matter-of-fact voice.
 “Number of times per boy, duration, and quality all came into it too.
-But yes, I got into the spirit of the occasion while I was there.
-I hope you’ll try to do the same.”
+But yes.
+I got into the spirit of the occasion while I was there.
+I hope you will do the same.”

 “What’s with the canoe and the raft?
-It hasn’t got a river or lake.”
+It hasn’t even got a river or lake.”

-“They’re metaphors, dear.
+“They’re metaphors.
 You’ll figure them out easily enough.”